q3769/conseq4j/README.md

   anonymous and interchangeable to execute any tasks.
 Even sequential tasks of the same sequence key may be executed by different threads, albeit in sequential order.
 A task awaiting execution must have been blocked only by its own related task(s) of the same sequence key - as is necessary, and not by unrelated tasks of different sequence keys in the same "bucket" - as is unnecessary.
-This can be a desired advantage over the other thread-affinity style, at the trade-off of lesser syntax and semantic richness than the JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
+This can be a desired advantage over the thread-affinity API style, at the trade-off of lesser syntax and semantic richness than the JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
 - The default general concurrency or max execution thread pool size is either 16 or the JVM